Rifts in Rafts: Results

-As the pulling boundaries are separated, there is a change in the morphology of the raft as micro-cracks, or rifts, begin to form as shown in Fig.~\ref{fig1}(b).
-The images in each column are taken from a single movie of an experiment at fixed velocity at equally spaced values of the liquid strain, $\varepsilon$.
-The two columns correspond to different pulling speeds.
+As the pulling boundaries are separated, there is a change in the morphology of the raft as micro-cracks, or rifts, begin to form as shown in Fig.~\ref{fig2new}A. The two columns correspond to different pulling speeds, $V$.
+The images in each column are taken from a single movie at equally spaced values of the liquid strain, $\varepsilon$.

 As the raft expands in the horizontal direction, the rifts become larger, as can be seen in subsequent images in each column.
 These small cracks, or rifts, are distributed diffusely throughout the entire system.
-Despite their diverse shapes, the micro-cracks are generally oriented in the direction perpendicular to the pulling direction.
-The sizes and the horizontal distance between adjacent rifts, which we call the cluster length $\ell$, are both fairly uniform in each image.
+The horizontal distance between adjacent rifts determines the cluster length, $\ell$.

-The morphology depends strongly on the pulling velocity, $V$, as seen in the difference between the left and right columns of Fig.~\ref{fig1}(b).
-The number of micro-cracks, $N_c$, and $\ell$, both depend strongly on $V$.
-When $V$ is small enough, the raft is only slightly sheared although the underlying liquid has been stretched by a factor of 2.5 (\textit{i.e.}, which corresponds to $\varepsilon = 1.5$).
+The morphology depends strongly on the pulling speed, $V$, as seen in the difference between the left and right columns of Fig.~\ref{fig2new}A. The number of micro-cracks and $\ell$, both depend strongly on $V$.
+When $V$ is small enough, the raft is only slightly sheared although the underlying liquid has been stretched by a factor of $2.5$ (corresponding to $\varepsilon=1.5$).
 After the initial disturbance, the raft remains unchanged for the rest of the expansion; no significant micro-cracks can be observed and the cluster width $\ell$ remains close to the initial system size, $L_{x0}$.

-With increasing $V$, the number of rifts, $N_c$, increases while the cluster size, $\ell$, decreases.
-When $V$ is increased further, the raft stretches along the pulling direction but remains essentially unchanged in the transverse direction except for the edges, which are disturbed by the secondary flow for less viscous fluid such as deionized water.
-That is, it behaves like a sheet with zero Poisson’s ratio.
-In the meantime, $\ell$ decreases almost to the size of a single particle, as shown in the right column of Fig.~\ref{fig1}(b).
-Figure~\ref{fig1}(c) shows how the internal features change with increasing $V$: a relatively closely-packed structure gradually turns into clusters with only a few, or sometimes only one, particles in width.
+With increasing $V$, the number of rifts increases while the cluster size, $\ell$, decreases.
+When $V$ is increased further, the raft stretches along the pulling direction but remains essentially unchanged in the transverse direction except for the corners, which are disturbed by the secondary flow for the less-viscous fluid (deionized water).
+In this regime, it behaves like a sheet with zero Poisson’s ratio.
+As $V$ increases, $\ell$ decreases until it approaches the size of a single particle, as shown in the right column of Fig.~\ref{fig2new}A. Figure~\ref{fig2new}B shows how the internal features change with increasing $V$: a relatively close-packed structure gradually breaks up into clusters which are only a few, or sometimes only one, particles in width.